AerospaceJam/docs/docs/rules/scoring/mission-planning.md

 - Low Score: 2 Points

-  Lack of overall assessment of UAV feasibility on Mars surface
+  Lack of overall assessment of UAV feasibility on Lunar surface

 ## Sources and Bibliography